forrestthewoods/fts_gitignore_nuke/readme.md

 # Support

 `fts_gitignore_nuke` was built for Windows.
 It should work on other platforms, but has not been tested.
+This tool was written for personal use cases and may require slight modification to support different environments or workflows.
+Pull requests welcome!

 # Performance